Best Kodi Alternatives

 Choose Emby if you want better functionality as a free user, rather than having to pay to.

 If you are just looking for an application to watch the latest movies and TV shows or Live TV, then there are tonnes of free applications out there.
 4 make our list as being tries and tested to deliver great content and stable performance over time.

 Probably the best Android TV application currently available.
 Also, one of the few where you can pay a subscription, and where paying is worth it.

 TV Zion is run by a solo developer in Asia and has become one of the most popular Android TV applications in a short space of time for good reason.

-The custom coded application has taken TV to the next level for Android.
-The app has a completely customisable dashboard with intuitive categories and sections which develop with you as you use it.
-As well as infinity scroll and a beautiful UI.
+The custom-coded application has taken TV to the next level for Android.
+The app has a completely customizable dashboard with intuitive categories and sections which develop with you as you use it.
+As well as an infinity scroll and a beautiful UI.

 TV Zion has also been developed to integrate with Trakt.TV and Real Debrid, meaning that you can find curated lists of content with the best links anywhere on the internet.
 Premium subscriptions for these services will set you back $10-20 a month.
 But combined with a TV Zion subscription of $1-2 a month, you will never have to use another application again.